3DXChatCoders/3DXChat-Plus/README.md

 3DXChat Plus will be sent to your email as a download-link after payment.
 You will pay through Paypal as it is the most secure transaction for both parts.
 The cost is <b>$29 /forever</b> all-included.

 # Manual
 Simply just download 3DXChat Plus and run it.
 After entering a room in 3DXChat you can switch a button which enables all Build-In Features.
-Now you can just play around!<br>
+Now you can just play around!

+# Questions
+<i>How come I don't see the button?</i>
+Make sure that you are running the program as administrator.

+<i>I have not got any email?</i>
+Take it easy.
+We do have many orders which takes time as we specialize 3DXChat Plus for all our customers.

+<i>Webcam chat not working?</i>
+Either the user you are trying to do webcam chat with does not own 3DXChat Plus or you do not own a webcam.
+Make sure your webcam is connected correctly.
 <br>
 <br>
 Best Regards,<br>